-All students are REQUIRED to provide the following health documents to the Health and Wellness Center prior to attendance.
+All students are REQUIRED to provide the following health documents to the Health and Wellness Center PRIOR TO ATTENDANCE.

-- 1. Immunizations Mandatory for all students registered for six (6) or more credits.
-Non-compliant students will be de-registered pursuant to the directives of the law. - Measles, Mumps and Rubella (MMR) NYS Health Law § 2165 requires all on campus students provide documentation of immunity to MMR.
+- Immunizations Mandatory for all students registered for six (6) or more credits.
+Non-compliant students will be de-registered pursuant to the directives of the law. - a) Measles, Mumps and Rubella (MMR) NYSHealth Law § 2165 requires all on campus students provide documentation of immunity to MMR.
 Persons born prior to 1/1/57 are exempt.